 “Sorry Detective,” said Officer Hammond “I didn’t feel a draft when I sat him there”.
 Janet Burrows holds up a flat hand to shut him up and says,

 Janet sighs and steps into the apartment.
 The smell of rotten meat and ruptured guts already threatening to turn her stomach.
-She forces herself to take a slow deep breathe, hold it in to acclimate to the smell, and then slowly let it out again.
+She forces herself to take a slow deep breath, hold it in, to acclimate to the smell, and then slowly let it out again.
 She’d done this countless times before.
 A trick she’d learned back when she was a rookie.

 “I know right?” he said, a little unprofessionally, “Who does this?”